klokanpes/klokanpes/README.md

 # Hi, I'm Vojtěch Černý! 👋

 Aspiring software developer with a passion for web development.
-Experienced in HTML, CSS, Python, C, Django, and Flask.
+With experience in HTML, CSS, Python, C, Django, and Flask.

 ## 🌟 Highlights
 ### **CS50 final projects**: